 Quick, fast, and precise when it comes to the light bowgun.
-If you’re looking for a rapid-fire weapon from afar then the light bowgun is the right choice for you.
-It doesn’t have the power of the Heavy Bowgun.
-But what it lacks in power it makes up for a faster reload than the heavy bowgun.
-A key part of the bowgun weapon sets is you can aim pretty far compared to the bow.
-Your maneuverability is better too however with the bow gun comes the reloading part.
-You will have to find the right timing in squeezing in your reloads if you’re playing solo.
+If you’re looking for a rapid-fire weapon from afar, then the light bowgun is the right choice for you.
+It doesn’t have the power of the Heavy Bowgun, but what it lacks in power it makes up for with faster reload times.
+A key part of the bowgun weapon sets is that you can aim pretty far compared to the bow.
+Your maneuverability is better too, however, with the bowgun comes the reloading part.
+You will have to find the right timing, squeezing in your reloads, if you’re playing solo.

 - So easy any level player can use it

 - It’s a great weapon to support teammates from far away